-Basic Principle: clothes must be worn in a way such that a person's genitals, buttocks, shoulders, stomach, abdomen, breasts, and chests are fully covered with opaque fabric.
+Basic Principle: Clothes must be worn in a way such that a person's genitals, buttocks, shoulders, stomach, abdomen, breasts, and chests are fully covered with opaque fabric.
 All items listed in the "must wear" and "may wear" categories below must meet this requirement.

-Students must wear (which meets the basic principle above):
+Students must wear (which meets the basic principle above): 2024-2025 (Year 1)

-- Top (t-shirt, long sleeve t-shirt, sweatshirt, jacket) - Students must wear official school-issued tops including: CBHS polo's and CBHS t-shirts, CBHS athletic spirit wear and t-shirts representing recognized CBHS clubs, CBHS sponsored events and programs. - Students may purchase CBHS clothing either in the CBHS student store, or through recognized and approved CBHS clubs and programs.
-CBHS shirts may not be cut or altered in any way.
+- Top (t-shirt, long sleeve t-shirt, sweatshirt, jacket) - Students must wear official school-issued tops including: CBHS polo shirts and CBHS tshirts, CBHS athletic spirit wear and T-shirts representing recognized CBHS clubs, CBHS sponsored events and programs. - Students may purchase CBHS clothing either in the CBHS student store, or through recognized and approved CBHS clubs and programs.
+CBHS shirts may not be cut or altered in any way. - Bottom (pants, shorts) - o Grey, black, or tan/khaki solid color pants or shorts are required. - Shorts may not be excessively short and must have a minimum 7" inseam.
+Shorts that meet guidelines can be purchased through the school-approved vendor. - Skirts, sweats, leggings, short shorts, and athletic bottoms are not permitted. - Note: solid-color, opaque leggings & compression pants are permitted for PE and athletic activities only and are not permitted in the classroom.
+PE and Athletic coaches will work to ensure students can meet the needs of their respective activities while also adhering to school-time, classroom Dress Code expectations.